sumit-patil-24/DevOps-Debugging-Diary/ec2-disk-space-full/README.md

 Install required utils:
 sudo apt install cloud-guest-utils
 ```
+# Step 3: Expand the Partition and Filesystem on the Instance
+Modifying the volume in AWS only expands the hardware.
+You must now expand the software (partition and filesystem) to use the new space.

 Resize partition and filesystem:
 ## Note: use commands considering which virtualized storage your machine uses